Why Your Business Needs Native Integration

 Using native integrations can give you a competitive advantage in your industry.

-If your sales team is struggling to keep out with a hefty load of sales and invoicing, for example, you’re not alone.
+If your sales team is struggling to keep up with a hefty load of sales and invoicing, for example, you’re not alone.
 Other businesses are facing the same setbacks.

 Except, if you make use of native integrations, you can set up some sales automation tools and leave those other businesses squirming in the dust.